-Running may be a relatively inexpensive sport, but investing in the right gear can help you fall in love even more with your new hobby along with help maintain healthy feet.
-One of the most important pieces of gear needed to be a runner?
-The right pair of running shoes for you.
-Here’s how to pick a pair most suitable for you.
+One of the most important pieces of gear you need to be a runner?
+The right pair of running shoes.
+Here’s how to pick the pair that's suitable for you.

-If you’ve never tried out running styles before, find a specialist running shoe store with a knowledgeable staff who can give you personalised attention.
-They’ll be able to recommend styles that work with your foot, especially if you have flat, narrow, or wide feet or have other running-related issues.
-Visit an ASICS Running Expert near you or the ASICS New Zealand Flagship store in Auckland.
-There you can walk in for a 30-minute Foot ID service, which will evaluate your foot shape, pronation, and gait to find the right type of shoe for you.
+First step, on how to choose running shoes, stop shopping by appearance first.
+While you may be a fan of a certain shoe’s color combination or style, those features are less important than how the shoes fit on your feet.
+If you’ve never tried out running styles before, find a specialty running shoe store with a knowledgeable staff who can give you personalized attention.
+They’ll be able to recommend brands that work with your foot, especially if you have flat, narrow, or wide feet or have other other running-related issues.
+If there's an ASICS store near you, walk in for a 30-minute Foot ID service, which will evaluate your foot shape, pronation, and gait to find the right type of shoe for you.

+Know your running style.
 Besides fit, an expert will be able to evaluate your running style in order to find the right pair for you.
-Knowing if you overpronate, which is when your feet turn in while you run or underpronate, when your feet turn out, will help steer you to the ideal shoe.
-The type of pronation you have can mean you need more cushioning or stability to best support your running.
-If you already know your gait characteristics, visit our Guide to ASICS Running Shoes for an outline of the features in some of the most popular styles.
+Knowing if you overpronate, which is when your feet turn in while you run or underpronate, which is when your feet turn out, will help steer you to the ideal shoe.
+The type of pronation you have can mean you need more cushioning or stability in order to reduce the burdens on your foot.
+If you already know your gait characteristics, try the online ASICS Running Shoe Finder, which can generate recommendations by just asking you a few question about you and your running style.

 Then, take them for a test drive.
-Your foot expands when you run, so you’ll need to ensure you’re trying on the right size.
+Your foot expands when you run, so you’ll need to ensure that you’re trying on the right size.
 Some experts recommend going a half size up from your normal shoe size when buying running shoes, but it can vary between brands.
-What matters most is testing different shoes so you find what works for and feels best to you.
-Running Expert Stores have a treadmill for you to take a test run.
-Some stores will also offer a guarantee period within which you can return the shoes if they are not right.
-Focus on how you feel in your first run.
-Many experts say running shoes shouldn’t have to be broken in, but rather feel great on your first run.
+What matters most is testing models and brands so you find what works for you.
+Many specialty stores let you test your pair on a treadmill or will even let you take them out for a test run; if you're buying shoes online, read the return policy carefully to ensure you'll be able to return them if it's not a good fit.
+Focus on how you feel in your first run & many experts say that running shoes shouldn’t have to be broken in, but rather should feel great on your first run.

-Most important to remember when picking running shoes, is to take your sneaker shopping seriously.
-While running shoes can be an expensive investment, the right shoe will take you many kilometres and ensure you stay comfortable, healthy, and happy with your running passion.
+Most importantly on how to pick running shoes, is to take your sneaker shopping seriously.
+While running shoes can be an expensive investment, the right shoe will take you miles and ensure you stay comfortable, healthy, and happy with your running hobby.